 Social is right up there along with email and search.

 As a business, that’s great news for you.
 You can leverage social media platforms to connect and communicate with 3.484 billion active social media users.

 Businesses have quickly seized this social media marketing opportunity.
-As per a 2014 study by LinkedIn, 81% of small and medium-sized businesses use social media marketing.
+As per a 2018 study, 90% of small and medium-sized businesses use social media marketing.